-No visit to Dry Tortugas National Park would be complete without a trip to the Fort.
-Named for Thomas Jefferson it was built to protect the southern coast of the USA.
+No visit to Dry Tortugas National Park would be complete without a trip to the fort.
+Named for Thomas Jefferson, it was built to protect the southern coast of the USA.
 Soldiers served here and lots lost their lives.

-The fort has a turbulent and sordid past.
+At its height, it housed nearly 2,000 people and was described as “a dark, mean place.”
+It is true the fort had a turbulent and sordid past.
 During the building, laborers were imprisoned in what become the country’s largest military prison.
-In 1087 the resident’s population was halved as yellow fever ravaged the area.
+In 1867, the resident population was halved as yellow fever ravaged the area.

 Relax on the Beach

-The water is shallow (5-15 feet) making this a great experience for everyone even a complete beginner.
-Access is easy too just walk in from the sand.
+The water is shallow (5-15 feet), making this a great experience for everyone, even a complete beginner.
+Access is easy too.
+Just walk in from the sand.

-You can snorkel and see the Historic Coaling Pier Pilings, the Moat wall, and the Coral heads.
-If you have your own boat you can also snorkel Little Africa Reef and the Windjammer Wreck.
+You can snorkel and see the historic Coaling Pier pilings, the moat wall, and the coral heads.
+If you have your own boat, you can also snorkel Little Africa Reef and the Windjammer Wreck.

 Kayak / Paddleboard

-A great way to get around this area is by kayak or paddleboard.
+A great way to get around Dry Tortugas National Park is by kayak or paddleboard.
 You will be able to see the clear water below and get to places that most people can’t get to.

-If you prefer dry land to the open waters then a spot of bird watching might be for you.
-And you won’t be disappointed as Dry Tortugas National Park has over 300 species.
-The Frigate bird, and Sooty Terns, nesting nowhere else in the States apart from this area.
+If you prefer dry land to the open waters then bird watching might be one of your favorite Dry Tortugas activities.
+You won’t be disappointed as Dry Tortugas National Park has over 300 species.
+The islands are an important point along the Great Florida Birding Trail.

 Visit Tortugas Harbor Lighthouse

-Located at Fort Jefferson this is a lighthouse that never really did its job properly.
-Built-in 1826 Shipwrecks and navigation issues increased until 1858 until a more adequate one was built.
+Located at Fort Jefferson, this is a lighthouse that never really did its job properly.
+The light was built in 1826 and was originally named Garden Key Light.

-Camping At Dry Torguas
+Camping At Dry Torguas National Park